chnoramiri-x/UserList/README.md

 would be calculated and shown through ```AverageAge``` component.

 # Conclusion
-It might be a simple task at the first glance, but for those who are fresh in JavaScript is really good challenging.
+It might be a simple task at the first glance, but for those who are fresh in JavaScript and React is a really valuable challenging.